aporeto-inc/gaia/doc/documentation.md

 - `name` (string): internal parameters.
 - `status` (string): internal parameters.
 - `q` (string): Filtering query.
 Consequent `q` parameters will form an or.
-- `tag` (string): List of tags to filter on.
-This parameter is deprecated.

 #### `POST /accounts`